Batch Translate

 Introduction

-Batch translate allows you to enter texts in one language which correspond to texts in another language.
+Batch translate allows you to enter texts in one language that correspond to texts in another language.

-Usually you will want to translate from the default language to a second language, but you can use any other dictionary of texts.
-For example, if your default language is English, United States you may already have translated the text into Dutch, Netherlands and you can use this as a reference for translating into Dutch, Belgium as there are likely to be more similarities.
+You usually translate from the default language to a second language, but you can use any other dictionary of texts.
+For example, if your default language is English, United States, you may already have translated the text into Dutch, Netherlands and you can use this as a reference for translating into Dutch, Belgium because there are likely to be more similarities.

 Using Batch Translate

 Batch translate translates between two languages.
-When you select batch translate you will be asked to select the two languages you wish to use, a Source language to use as a reference, and a Destination language which is the one you want to update.
+When you select batch translate, you are prompted to select the two languages you want to use: a Source language to use as a reference, and a Destination language that you want to update.

 Documents/Modules

 You can select one or more modules you want to use for batch translate.
-For example, you may have already got translations for imported and system modules and want to concentrate on translating your own modules.
+For example, you may already have translations for imported and system modules and want to concentrate on translating your own modules.

-Click Select… and check the modules you want to work on.
+Click Select… and select the modules you want to work on.

-To search for a particular phrase in the source language text, type what you want to search for.
-It is not possible to search for text in the destination language.
+To search for a particular phrase in the source language text, type the text you want to search for.
+You cannot search for text in the destination language.

-By default, all the translatable text from the selected module (or modules) will be shown.
+By default, all translatable text from the selected module (or modules) is shown.

-Each found text will be displayed in the Source column.
+Each found text is displayed in the Source column.
 The # column shows the number of times it occurs in the selected module (or modules).

 If you select a line, you can look in the Show occurrence section to see the Object containing the text and the Document it appears in.
-Double-clicking or clicking Show occurrence will open the document and select the object so you can easily see the context.
+Double-clicking or clicking Show occurrence opens the document and selects the object so you can easily see the context.

 Translation